nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * You can remove all the batchmate’s interests by typing `i/` without specifying any interests after it.

 Examples:
-*  `edit 1 g/john_doe p/91234567 e/johndoe@example.com` Edits the github username, phone number and email address of the 1st batchmate in the currently displayed list to be `john_doe`, `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 g/john_doe p/91234567 e/johndoe@example.com` edits the github username, phone number and email address of the 1st batchmate in the currently displayed list to be `john_doe`, `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Bob Tan i/` Edits the name of the 2nd batchmate in the currently displayed list to be `Bob Tan` and clears all existing interests.
+*  `edit 2 n/Bob Tan i/` edits the name of the 2nd batchmate in the currently displayed list to be `Bob Tan` and clears all existing interests.

 ### Find a batchmate: `find`